AvinashSingh1996/AvinashSingh_Portfolio/ReadMe.md

 - ⚙️ Obsessed with automation and AI workflows
 - 🎨 Detail-oriented in UI/UX and user flows
 - 🤝 Collaborative in agile environments
-- ☁️ Learning and building with Azure —  Functions, Blob Storage, DevOps, and Cosmos DB while preparing for the Azure Developer Associate certification.
-It’s a platform I’m excited to grow with.
+- ☁️ Learning and building with **Azure** —  Functions, Blob Storage, VM's,DevOps and Cosmos DB.
+I'm steadily building familiarity with the platform and its ecosystem as I level up my cloud development skills.

 ---